merative/acd-containers/src/pages/security/security-context-constraints.md

 Security Context Constraints (or SCCs) set limits on what containers in a pod can do on the cluster.
 See [Managing security context contraints](https://docs.openshift.com/container-platform/4.7/authentication/managing-security-context-constraints.html) for more details.

-By default, the IBM Annotator for Clinical Data Operator uses the `restricted` SecurityContextConstraints resource for its pod security.
+By default, the IBM Watson Annotator for Clinical Data Operator uses the `restricted` SecurityContextConstraints resource for its pod security.
 If desired, a custom SecurityContextConstraints resource can be created and applied instead.
 Here is an example.

 ```yaml